-Hansi Flick will succeed Joachim Löw as Germany coach on 1 August.
+Hansi Flick has named his first Germany squad since succeeding Joachim Löw as Germany coach on 1 August.
 How will Die Mannschaft line up under the former Bayern Munich man?

 Flick was Löw's assistant when Germany lifted their fourth FIFA World Cup in Brazil in 2014, and fans are rightly excited to see the 56-year-old return after 18 months with Bayern which saw him hoover up two Bundesliga titles and a UEFA Champions League as part of an incredible seven-trophy haul.

 The Germany team that featured at the recent UEFA Euro 2020 may be significantly different from the one which was crowned world champions in Rio de Janeiro seven years ago, even if Manuel Neuer, Thomas Müller, Toni Kroos, Mats Hummels and Matthias Ginter featured in both squads.
 It does at least help inform which players Flick will have at his disposal, though, when he continues their next World Cup qualification campaign in September.